-The subsequent remeasurement was recorded with no impact on prior periods.
-The result of the remeasurement as at 1 August 2019 was an increase in the amount of property, plant and equipment by EUR 510 153 thousand, an increase in a deferred tax liability by EUR 129 354 thousand and creation of the revaluation reserve in equity, and an impairment of property, plant and equipment by EUR 357 thousand recognised in the income statement in the line Depreciation, amortisation and impairment losses, net.
+The subsequent remeasurement as at 31 July 2024 was recorded with no impact on prior periods.
+The result of the remeasurement as at 31 July 2024 was an increase in the amount of property, plant and equipment by EUR 42 403 thousand, an increase in a deferred tax liability by EUR 10 364 thousand and increase in the revaluation reserve in equity, and an impairment of property, plant and equipment by EUR 2 172 thousand recognised in the income statement in the line Depreciation, amortisation and impairment losses, net.

 The remeasurement of Company assets was conducted by an independent expert who primarily applied the cost approach, supported by the market approach for some types of assets.
+The combination of valuation techniques is adequate in terms of the Company's financial and business position as at the measurement date, as confirmed by the analyses of an independent expert.
 In general, the replacement cost method was used and the indexed historical cost method was used for assets where replacement costs were not available.
 Replacement costs are based on the cost of an equivalent asset (EA) and are an estimate of the net book value of the asset based on the cost of an EA, the useful life and the age of existing assets (replacement cost less depreciation methodology).

 When determining the fair value of individual items of assets using the cost approach, physical, technological and economic obsolescence of assets was taken into consideration.